yashamon/web2/index.md

 > > These papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

-[Twisted and untwisted K-theory quantization and symplectic topology][17], (with Egor Shelukhin), arxiv 2015

 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.